-- a.
+a.
 Orley Farm School prides itself on the respect and mutual tolerance it shows to all members of the school community.
 Parents/guardians have an important role to play in supporting the school.
 Copies of this policy, together with our other policies relating to issues of child protection, are on our web site and are updated annually; parents may also request a copy of this policy from the school office.
-It is hoped that parents and guardians will always feel able to take up any issues or concern that they may have with the school.
+It is hoped that parents and guardians will always feel able to raise any issues or concern that they may have with the school.
 The school will never ignore an allegation of child abuse and will always investigate any concerns thoroughly.
-Open communications are essential. - b.
-When appointing staff, temporary staff and volunteers the School will take account of the guidance issued by the Education Department's Contracts and Personnel Section and observe the following safeguards (as overseen by Governors): - That documentation sent out to potential candidates will make it clear that child protection is a high priority of the school and that rigorous checks will be made of any candidate before appointments are confirmed. - ii.
+Open communications are essential.

+- b.
+When appointing staff, temporary staff and volunteers the School will take account of the guidance issued by the Education Department's Contracts and Personnel Section and observe the following safeguards (as overseen by Governors): - i.
+That documentation sent out to potential candidates will make it clear that child protection is a high priority of the school and that rigorous checks will be made of any candidate before appointments are confirmed. - ii.
 That a reference as to the suitability of a candidate to work with children will always be obtained from the last employer. - iii.
 That at interview candidates will be asked to account for any gaps in their career/employment history. - iv.
-That candidates will be made aware of systems established within the school for retaining duty rotas, work diaries and access to pupils' records. - v.
 That Disclosure and Barring Service checks will be followed through for any staff or volunteer appointed and regular helpers.
 Staff, temporary staff and volunteers and helpers who have recently moved to the UK will be asked to produce a certificate of good conduct (or national equivalent) from the authorities representing the countries from which they have recently moved.
-That assurance is obtained that appropriate child protection checks and procedures apply to any staff employed by another organisation and working with the school's pupils on another site. - vi.
-Orley Farm School will be compliant with the incoming regulations from the Disclosure and Barring Service and with the expectations of the Independent School Standards Regulation. - vii.
-The Central Register will be run and maintained in accordance with current legislation. - viii.
-Orley Farm School will report to the DBS and within one month of leaving the school any person (whether employed, contracted, a volunteer or student) whose services are no longer used because he or she is considered unsuitable to work with children, and will also refer the case to the Teaching Regulation Agency. - ix.
+That assurance is obtained that appropriate child protection checks and procedures apply to any staff employed by another organisation and working with the school's pupils on another site. - v.
+Orley Farm School will be compliant with the incoming regulations from the Disclosure and Barring Service and with the expectations of the Independent School Standards Regulation. - vi.
+The Central Register will be run and maintained in accordance with current legislation. - vii.
+Orley Farm School will report to the DBS and within one month of leaving the school any person (whether employed, contracted, a volunteer or student) whose services are no longer used because he or she is considered unsuitable to work with children, and will also refer the case to the Teaching Regulation Agency. - viii.
 DBS checks will be sought for overseas parents taking OFS children as part of any exchange programme the school runs or is part of.

+'''
-Disclosure and Barring Service, PO Box 181, Darlington, DL1 9FA

-Tel: 0300 123 1111
+Disclosure and Barring Service, PO Box 181, Darlington, DL1 9FA Tel: 0300 123 1111

+'''